 - Isotope bone scan

 The major treatment options for early prostate cancer include:

 - Watchful waiting

 - Surgery or removal of the prostate gland

 - External beam radiotherapy

 Young people who have low-grade early prostate cancer may be recommended active surveillance.
+It involves regular examinations and investigations including PSA, MRI and biopsy to track any progress of disease.
 If the cancer starts to progress, they will be asked to undergo surgery or radiotherapy.

 Treatment options for men with locally-advanced prostate cancer